Zbyněk Zeman

-Zbyněk Anthony Bohuslav Zeman (18 October 1928 – 22 June 2011) was a Czech historian who later became a naturalized British citizen.
+Zbyněk Anthony Bohuslav Zeman (18 October 1928 – 22 June 2011) was a Czech historian who later became a naturalised British citizen.

+Early life and education

+Zeman was born in 1928 in Prague, then part of Czechoslovakia.
+As were the case for other children in Eastern Europe at the time, his schooling was disrupted during World War II.
+Zeman, alongside some other 100 Czech students, spent the 1946-47 academic year in the UK and was said to fall in love with the country.
+He eventually fled his home country after the 1948 Czechoslovak coup d'état, settling in London.
+Having previously started his studies at Charles University, he was able to continue his education at University College London, financially supported by the Czechoslovak Refugee Trust Fund.
+He earned his Bachelor of Arts degree in History in 1951 before completing doctoral studies at St Antony's College, Oxford.

+Career

 He published widely on the history of Central and Eastern Europe in the 20th century.
 As an academic, he taught at the Universities of St Andrews, Lancaster, Oxford and Prague.

 He also worked for The Economist magazine and Amnesty International.
 In particular, Zeman was responsible for organising the translation into English of A Chronicle of Current Events, the samizdat periodical that documented human rights violations in the USSR from 1968 to 1982.